MinhasKamal/CAOA/README.md

 ```

-See more of my research works [here](https://scholar.google.com/citations?user=SZxTaQgAAAAJ).
+See more of my research works on [GoogleScholar](https://scholar.google.com/citations?user=SZxTaQgAAAAJ).
+I also write about AI on [Medium](https://medium.com/@minhaskamal).